William Leake: Junior

 William Leake II, or the younger, became a "freedman" (a full member) of the Stationers Company on 22 June 1623.
-The gap between his father's career as his own means that the younger Leake did not inherit an established business from his parent — though his father did leave him £600 and the family plate in his last will and testament.
+The gap between his father's career and his own means that the younger Leake did not inherit an established business from his parent — though his father did leave him £600 and the family plate in his last will and testament.
 The younger Leake set himself up as an independent bookseller by 1635.
 His shop was located as the sign of the Crown in Fleet Street, and later in Chancery Lane.
 On 1 June 1635 the Widow Leake transferred her late husband's copyrights to William II.
 In 1638 he obtained control of the copyrights of the late Richard Hawkins — and both of these consignments of rights contained play texts.
+This sparked the most active period of publishing across both of the Leake generations.

 Even though the works of Shakespeare and Beaumont and Fletcher had been published in large folio collections by the middle of the seventeenth century (the Shakespeare First Folio in 1623 and the Second Folio in 1632; the first Beaumont and Fletcher folio in 1647), publishers continued to issue editions of individual plays when they judged there was a market for them.
 William Leake the younger issued several of these later editions: